 Also known as Lyocell, Tencel is made from wood-pulp cellulose and made with a closed-loop technology, meaning that the water and chemicals used in the process are reused to minimise waste.
 Tencel – a great vegan replacement for everything from silk to wool – requires less water and uses less energy than many conventional textiles including cotton.
 It's a true fashion hero, suitable for everyday must-haves such as dresses or jumpsuits, but can also be suitable for cruelty-free outerwear.
 It's the signature material used by both blisko and Neu Nomads.

 A lightweight, breathable fabric which is frequently used in dresses, cupro is made from cotton linter: a waste part of the cotton plant.
 Just like Tencel, the production process of Cupro uses the closed-loop technology to minimise waste.
 It is also entirely biodegradable.
 Cupro drapes well and is a great eco-friendly alternative to silk for summer wardrobe essentials.

 The most eco-friendly way to shop is to use resources we already have – and the use of deadstock fabric does just that.
 Garment factories and mills routinely end up with waste materials, also known as deadstock.
-Some ethically minded brands (step forward Taiyo and The Forward Lab) have found a way to use that waste fabric to create new designs.
+Some ethically minded brands (step forward Taiyo and Bona Fide) have found a way to use that waste fabric to create new designs.
 This keeps the use of new resources to a minimum and gives leftover fabrics new life.